phongduong/my-portfolio/data/posts/the-meal-with-my-family-is-the-most-delicious.md

 I always want to enjoy this moment.
 I try to wait for my parents until they get back home from work.
 We have dinner quite late, it's around 21:00.

 I don't want to go out for dinner because I want don't feel private.
 Although our meal is simple, I still like it.
-My father made it.
+My father makes it.

 Dinner is the most delicious meal of the day.
 We can eat and laugh together.
 I ask them how their day is and tell them about mine.